 Notice of such call shall be given by sending a notice by registered or certified mail, facsimile or electronic transmission, overnight delivery service or in any other manner required by DTC, not less than 30 days nor more than 60 days prior to the date fixed for redemption to the registered owner of each Note to be redeemed at the address shown on the registration books.

 AUTHORITY; PURPOSE

-The Notes are being issued pursuant to Section 67.12(12), Wisconsin Statutes, by the Village, for public purposes, including paying the cost of the Parkland Development project and a new Village Park and to effect a current refunding the Village's \$730 000 General Obligation Promissory Note (the "2023 Note") as follows:
+The Notes are being issued pursuant to Section 67.12(12), Wisconsin Statutes, by the Village, for public purposes, including paying the costs of Village Hall projects and Police Department projects.